Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies: Framework Design of G-MSC

 \subsubsection{Digital encoding}

-Long-range communication usually needs digital communication, with digital encoding performed at the transmission end.
-For multi-modal data, such as voice commands and text inputs from passengers in autonomous vehicles, generative models can be employed to generate unified textual representations.
-For instance, Generative Adversarial Network (GAN) variants like Attentional Generative Adversarial Network (AttnGAN)\cite{xu2018attngan} can convert image data into corresponding textual descriptions, facilitating integration with existing textual information.
-If only single-modality information is available, the multi-modal fusion can be skipped.
+Long-range communication typically relies on digital communication due to its strong noise resistance and high fidelity.
+For multi-modal data, such as voice commands and text inputs from passengers in autonomous vehicles, and image data from base stations, generative models can serve as digital encoders to generate unified textual representations.
+For instance, Generative Adversarial Network (GAN) like Attentional Generative Adversarial Networks (AttnGAN) \cite{xu2018attngan} can convert image data into textual descriptions.
+Similarly, OpenAI Whisper can transcribe speech into text, facilitating seamless integration with existing textual information.
+If only single-modality information is available such as image data, the multi-modal fusion can be skipped.
 Techniques such as the YOLO algorithm can covert image data into bounding boxes and object classes for digital transmission directly, and the image captioning algorithm can generate textual descriptions from images, particularly for tasks like autonomous navigation and scene construction.
 After digital encoding, the transmitted information encompasses text, bounding boxes, and classes.